Honors Introduction to Computer Science I

 Topics to be covered include: basic facts about computer systems;

-binary arithmetic; data representation; essential features of Java;
+binary arithmetic; data representation; review of elements of

 queue abstract data type;